-Sold – Job In Progress – This is when the prospect has been sold and has signed a contract.
-The job is now in the process of going through the operations channel.
+Sold – Job In Progress – This is when the lead has been sold and for which you have a signed contract.
+The job is now in the process of going through the operations channels.

 Completed Sale – This is when the job is complete and installed.
 This is where you also follow up with the customer and thank them for their business, ask for referrals, and ask them to write a review.
-There is a field within this stage that you have to check off that says “Post Job Call Completed”.
+There is a field within this stage to be checked off that says “Post Job Call Complete”.
 It is important that you understand that when changing to this stage you must complete this action of the follow up call.

 No Sale – This is a lead that the assigned user has nurtured but has not successfully converted into a sale or a new account.

 Dead – This is a lead that does not represent a sales opportunity, such as out of service area or sales solicitation (examples – someone in China trying to sell you LVT, someone offering to get you a #1 ranking on Google – mostly these come through direct website submissions).
 If you choose not to have a “Dead” stage, you can simply delete these types of leads.